Euro 2022: Stadiums proving a headache for organizers | DW | 09.07.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Record-breaking attendances yet half-empty grounds and cramped academy stadiums.
-Euro 2022 highlights the challenge of organizing a tournament amid rising, and vastly uneven, interest in women’s football.
+Record-breaking attendance numbers, half-empty grounds and cramped academy stadiums at Euro 2022 highlight the challenges of organizing a tournament amid the uneven rise of interest in women's football.

-Though the tournament’s only just begun, Euro 2022 has already set high-water marks for women’s football.
-England’s somewhat unconvincing victory over Austria in the opener was one of them.
+Though the tournament has only just begun, Euro 2022 has already set high-water marks for women's football.
+England's somewhat-unconvincing victory over Austria in the opener was one of them.
 Played in front of a record 68,781 fans at the hallowed Old Trafford, it was a vibrant occasion that felt like a major event and set a sterling standard.

 "It was unbelievable.
 I think the atmosphere speaks for itself, and the amount of people that turned up was amazing," England midfielder Georgia Stanway gushed.